alovajs/alova/README.md

     2. When calling useWatcher, bind the state monitor, and call the sendRequest function when the state changes.
 You can use whether `states` is an array to judge whether `useWatcher` is called, and at the same time, the `immediate` parameter is used to judge the `useWatcher` call whether the request needs to be sent immediately;
     3. When calling `useRequest` and `useFetcher`, call sendRequest to send a request, at this time `states` is `undefined`;

+> ⚠️ Note: If the library involved in statesHook is like `react`, the use hook of `alova` will be called every time it is re-rendered, then you need to listen to the response state `frontStates` in `effectRequest`, and trigger when they change` saveStates function, this is because `react` refreshes its state references every time it re-renders, so we need to re-save them again.

-> If you want it to support typescript after customizing statesHook, you can [click here to view](#custom statesHook type)
+If you want it to support typescript after customizing statesHook, you can [click here to view](#custom statesHook type)

 ### Custom Storage Adapter
 `alova` involves multiple functions that require data persistence, such as persistent caching, silent submit, and offline submit.
 By default, `alova` will use `localStorage` to store persistent data, but for non-browser environments, customization is also supported.